vishu103/location-logs/README.md

 This the 5th app I developed under this pledge.

 # Location Logs
-Location logs is a very useful logging app for keeping records of your location with soem extra information like network, battery and weather information.
+Location logs is a very useful logging app for keeping records of your location with some extra information like network, battery and weather information.
 This app servers both general and security usecases.

 **Minimum SDK Version:** 19